kimestelle/algorithm-visualizer/README.md

 ## Project Overview

 Graph Algorithm Visualizer is a browser-based interactive tool that enables users to construct graphs and visualize classical traversal algorithms.
 Users can toggle between directed/undirected and weighted/unweighted modes and add/delete nodes and edges dynamically.
-The application supports step-by-step visualization for Depth-First Search (DFS), Breadth-First Search (BFS), and Dijkstra’s algorithm, providing logs and annotated nodes to help understand traversal behavior.
+The application supports step-by-step visualization for Depth-First Search (DFS), Breadth-First Search (BFS), Dijkstra’s algorithm, and Topological Sort, providing logs and annotated nodes to help understand traversal behavior.
 This tool is designed to enhance intuition around graph algorithms through visual interactivity.

 ## Project Category